 When we’ve done something “wrong,” we register it in our nervous system.
 An injury to someone else might be accompanied by guilt.
 A mistake that costs us something we want might have sadness attached to it.
 When we’ve done something we regret, we often connect it to a limiting belief like, “I’m always saying the wrong things” or “I’ll never be able to cover my bills.”

-We tend to think of ourselves as a continuum: a human being that begins with our past, moves briefly through our present and heads toward our future.
-Letting go of our own past—or the past that we have created in our heads—can feel shaky and “ungrounded,” like a boat that has slipped its mooring.
+We tend to think of ourselves as a continuum—a human being that begins with our past, moves briefly through our present, and heads toward our future.
+Letting go of our own past—or the past we have created in our heads—can feel shaky and “ungrounded,” like a boat that has slipped its mooring.

 To release that part of your past that you need to forgive, it’s helpful to remember that we’re all doing the best we can in any moment.
 If you had known that your action would cause pain to others or yourself, you probably wouldn’t have done it, right?
 And even if you knew that you were causing damage at the time, you had no idea how much you would regret it in the future.